The cold weather can pose a few risks for cats, read our advice on caring for your cat in the winter.

 Can cats catch a cold?

-However, they can catch cat flu which has similar symptoms: sneezing, runny or stuffy nose and watery eyes.
-This respiratory infection can be uncomfortable for cats but usually isn’t severe if they don’t have an existing immune issue.
-As long as they’re kept warm and hydrated (and away from other cats to avoid spreading the infection) they should recover fairly quickly.
+Cats can catch respiratory diseases such as cat flu which has similar symptoms to our colds: sneezing, runny or stuffy nose, and watery eyes.
+This respiratory infection can be uncomfortable for cats but usually isn’t severe (if they don’t have an existing immune issue).
+As long as they’re kept warm and hydrated and away from other cats, to avoid spreading the infection -they should recover fairly quickly.

-On the other hand, cat flu can pose more of a risk to kittens.
-If caught in the early stages of life, cat flu can lie dormant and keep coming back throughout the rest of their life, triggered by things like stress, poor diet and other illnesses.
+However, cat flu can pose more of a risk to kittens.
+If caught in the early stages of life, cat flu can lie dormant and keep coming back throughout the rest of their life, triggered by things like stress, poor diet, and other illnesses.
 This can weaken their immune system, making them more susceptible to other health issues.

 Thankfully, cat flu can be vaccinated against, and keeping on top of your cat’s annual vaccinations is the best way to keep them protected.

 Hypothermia occurs when your cat’s body heat drops to extremely low levels, usually after being exposed to very cold temperatures or as a result of having wet fur in cold, windy weather.

 - Shivering (although this will suddenly stop when their temperature reaches dangerously low levels)

 Hypothermia is an emergency, so if you spot any of these symptoms, contact your vet immediately.